Part of our Best Pubs in London microsite. See if we've included your local.

 The once pedestrian drinking scene in Shoreditch is getting better by the year.
 Following the arrival of a Draft House and the reopening of the Griffin as a craft beer joint, locals can now sup at the daddy of all superior ale bars: Craft Beer Co.

-The chain's eighth venue takes up the building formerly occupied by the old-school Nelson's Retreat pub, and latterly by a forgettable cocktail bar.
+The chain's eighth venue takes up the building formerly occupied by the old-school Nelson's Retreat pub, and latterly by a forgettable cocktail bar, whose forgettable name we've already forgotten.
 The new incarnation is all about the beer, with a simply staggering selection.
 I mean, just look at the taps — they extend into the distance almost to vanishing point.